-At June 30, 2023, the District had cash and cash equivalents (book balances) totaling \$1,830,801, which were demand deposits at financial institutions.
+At June 30, 2023, the District had cash and cash equivalents (book balances) totaling \$1,158,695 which consisted of demand deposits at various financial institutions.
 These deposits are stated at cost, which approximates market.
 Under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.
 These securities are held in the name of the pledging fiscal agent bank in a holding or custodial bank that is mutually acceptable to both parties.

-At June 30, 2023, the District had \$2,255,323 in deposits (collected bank balances).
-These deposits were secured from risk by \$500,000 of federal deposit insurance and \$6,080,952, of pledged securities held by custodial banks as of June 30, 2023.
+At June 30, 2023, the District has \$1,176,758 in bank balances for cash deposits which is not necessarily equal to the balance sheet cash balance due to outstanding items. \$1,113,875 of the bank balances are covered by FDIC Insurance, the remaining \$62,883 of deposits are secured with pledged securities held by the District's agent in the District's name.